KaiTries/Bleichenbacher-Attack-in-C/README.md

 - On line 221 and 222 we can set the values of a and b to B2 and B3 - 1 to undo the trimming
 - I added an additional function "step2Base" that can be used to swap out the improvements

-As one can see the results have large differences.
-So there must be some difference in implementation.

 ## The Attack